minvws/nl-kat-coordination/docs/source/about-openkat/index.rst

 About OpenKAT
 #################

-Contains an broad introduction into OpenKAT and all project related content.
+This section contains an introduction about OpenKAT.
+Here you can read what OpenKAT is, what it is used for and why it could be useful for you to use it.
+Besides this, you can also find the release notes here.

 .. toctree::
-   :maxdepth: 4
+   :maxdepth: 2
    :caption: Contents

-   intro
-   faq
+   what-is-openkat
    release-notes/index